pree-dew/opentelemetry-collector-recipes/drop_log_lines_using_regex/README.md

 - If we want to drop some log statements that can come from `n` number of services.

 ### Solution:
-- Use `filter` processor on otel-collector and specify all conditions using regex
+- Use `filter` processor of otel-collector
+- Identify correct log statements using regex on all service name and body.

 ### To run